Mean-field theory for double-well systems on degree-heterogeneous networks: Degree-based mean-field theory

 To describe the dynamics given by Eq.~\eqref{eq:double_well}, we develop a DBMF theory, which assumes that the nodes with degree $k$ are statistically equivalent to each other and that the states of different nodes are statistically independent of each other except their dependence on $k$.
 This assumption corresponds to a configuration model of networks, i.e., a random network with a given degree sequence or distribution.
 In this theory, we replace the elements of the adjacency matrix, $A_{ij}$, by its ensemble average, denoted by $\langle A_{ij} \rangle$, which represents the probability that the $i$th and $j$th nodes are adjacent to each other, assuming $\langle A_{ij} \rangle \le 1$.
 For uncorrelated networks, we obtain

+where $\langle k \rangle$ is the average degree.
 Equation~\eqref{annealed2} implies that the probability that the $j$th node is a neighbor of an arbitrary node is equal to $k_j/\left(N\langle k\rangle \right)$.
 The DBMF theory based on Eq.~\eqref{annealed2} was first pioneered for percolation and the susceptible-infectious-susceptible model (see Section~\ref{sec:introduction} for references).

 By substituting Eq.~\eqref{annealed2} in Eq.~\eqref{eq:double_well}, we obtain

 where